Gris87/ngos/docs/1. Booting/4. UEFI initialization/README.md

     // We are going to allocate space for imageSize + page table + stack ( + decompressed Kernel part if it compressed)
     //
     u64 allocSize =
-            ROUND_UP(imageSize, UEFI_ALLOC_ALIGN)    // Use ROUND_UP in order to make space for page table to be aligned
+            ROUND_UP(imageSize, PAGE_SIZE)  // Use ROUND_UP in order to make space for page table to be aligned
             + BOOT_PAGE_TABLE_SIZE
             + BOOT_STACK_SIZE
 #if NGOS_BUILD_KERNEL_COMPRESSION != OPTION_KERNEL_COMPRESSION_NONE